AstraZeneca/HandyCT/README.md

 * Create CRUD opertation application for spec generation.
 * Upload data and cross verify control terminologies etc.

-### :collision: Risk and Challenges :collision:
+### :collision: Risk/limitations :collision:

 * Highly reliable on CDISC API, if any event CDISC API not able to produce result it might not reflect information (Medium Risk)
 * CDISC API architecture modifies, which usually not happen often.
 (Low Risk)
-* Serving to wider audiance may need good bandwith and server space.
+* Serving to wider audiance may need good bandwith and server space (Limitations)

 ### :telescope: Working Prototype :telescope: